 BioOhio is proud to have a board comprised of some of the most influential leaders in Ohio’s bioscience community.
 From all corners of the state, and representing many business elements within the life cycle of a company, this leadership assists BioOhio accomplish its mission.

 Dr. Brummet has broad experience in life science research and product development, startup and global companies, innovation and technology commercialization, technology-based economic development, and open innovation.
 Shauna is highly collaborative and connected in the innovation ecosystem.
 Development and commercialization of new technology, creation of teams and organizations, public-private partnerships, entrepreneurial coaching, innovation and entrepreneurship in higher education and open innovation are key areas of her expertise.
 Shauna is a graduate of Purdue University (BS in Microbiology), University of Akron (MS, PhD in Analytical and Biochemistry), and post-doctoral work in molecular biology at The Ohio State University Ohio Agricultural Research & Development Center.
-Previous employers include United States Biochemical, Amersham Life Sciences, Edison Biotechnology Center/BioOhio, NineSigma, and Fluence Therapeutics (founder).
+Previous employers include The Ohio State University, United States Biochemical, Amersham Life Sciences, Edison Biotechnology Center/BioOhio, NineSigma, and Fluence Therapeutics (founder).

 Stephanie Harrington, MS, CEO, Matrix Medical Devices